panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 Between the component re-renderings, the value of the reference is persistent.

-References can also be used to access DOM elements.
-To do so assign the reference to `ref` attribute of the element you'd like to have access to: `<div ref={reference}>Element</div>`.
+References can also access DOM elements.
+Assign the reference to `ref` attribute of the element you'd like to have access to: `<div ref={reference}>Element</div>`.
 Then you can access the element by reading `reference.current`.

 Want to improve you React knowledge further?
 Follow [A Simple Explanation of React.useEffect()](/react-useeffect-explanation/).